neelsuba/Alegria-Hackathon-Hiring-Webapp/README.md

 # Alegria-Hackathon-Hiring-Webapp
-An Hiring Manager web app made in PHP which uses random forest classifier in python to shortlist the cv's.
+A Hiring Manager web app made in PHP which uses random forest classifier in python to shortlist the cv's.

 ## Problem Statement
 Use up all the freely available/ open source resources to help in such a scenario to build a